bronzeRaf/ParallelClassics/README.md

 ## Floyd-Warshall
 This is a set of a serial and a parallel implementation of the Floyd-Warshall algorithm.
 Floyd-Warshall is an algorithm for finding shortest paths in a weighted graph with positive or negative edge weights (without negative cycles).
 A single execution of the algorithm can find the lengths (summed weights) of shortest paths between all pairs of vertices.
 Although it does not return details of the paths themselves, it is possible to reconstruct the paths with simple modifications to the algorithm.
+Both implementations contain validating functions, to proof that the results are correct.

 ### Serial Implementation
 The serial implementation is based on a NxN array that stores the weight of the edge from vertex i (row index) to vertex j (column index) and on a distance array that contains the shortest paths the same way.
 The random graph generation is based on the MATLAB function "makeAdjacency.m" that is given too.
 The number of vertices is decided by the user and then the graph is generated randomly.
 The missing edges between vertices are implemented as weights above the weight limit w.
 Therefore, the Floyd-Warshall algorithm is applied into the graph.